 - 5.2.1 Faculty/School RECs support researchers in their compliance with the ESRC Framework for Research Ethics.
-To do so, Faculty/School RECs must maintain an appropriately structured committee that involves lay members of the University in its business. - 5.2.2 Faculty/Schools RECS should continue to raise awareness of ethics and discuss emerging issues as need arises. - 5.2.3 Members of Faculty/Schools RECs are expected to avail of training opportunities to ensure they are cognisant of current issues that may impact on research ethics. - 5.2.4 Faculty/Schools RECs are expected to report, as required, to the University Research Ethics Committee.

-5.2.5 Faculty RECs are expected to conduct their business in accordance with operating procedures, thus enabling and maintaining Institutional Review Board Registration.
+To do so, Faculty/School RECs must maintain an appropriately structured committee that involves lay members of the University in its business. - 5.2.2 Faculty/Schools RECS should continue to raise awareness of ethics and discuss emerging issues as need arises. - 5.2.3 Members of Faculty/Schools RECs are expected to avail of training opportunities to ensure they are cognisant of current issues that may impact on research ethics.
+It is compulsory for Faculty/School REC members to be trained regarding the Mental Capacity Act 2006. - 5.2.5 Faculty/Schools RECs report at least annually to the Research Governance, Ethics and Integrity Committee. - 5.2.6 In the event that a Faculty/School REC considers an application relating to persons who lack capacity to consent, the REC must inform the Research Governance, Ethics and Integrity Committee immediately by emailing researchgovernance@qub.ac.uk. - 5.2.7 Faculty RECs are expected to conduct their business in accordance with operating procedures, thus enabling and maintaining Institutional Review Board Registration.

-5.3 Decisions available to School Research Ethics Committees
+5.3 Decisions available to Faculty/School Research Ethics Committees

-When formally considering proposed research protocols and ethics applications, SRECs have four decisions available to them:
+When formally considering proposed research protocols and ethics applications, Faculty/SRECs have four decisions available to them:

-- (i) Approve and give a favourable ethical opinion: - (ii) Seek clarification and request minor revisions; - (iii) Seek clarification and request major revisions that are to be considered by the full committee: - (iv) Not approve an application.

-5.4 Basis of an appeal to the University Research Ethics Committees
+- (i) Approve and give a favourable ethical opinion; - (ii) Seek clarification and request minor revisions; - (iii) Seek clarification and request major revisions that are to be considered by the full committee; - (iv) Not approve an application. - 5.4 Basis of an appeal to the Research Governance, Ethics and Integrity Committee - 5.4.1 RGEIC will only consider an appeal when local processes have been exhausted.

-- 5.4.1 UREC will only consider an appeal when local processes have been exhausted. - 5.4.2 It is important to note that an opinion given by any of the University's RECs on any particular research project does not necessarily imply an expert assessment of all possible ethical issues or of all possible dangers or risks involved.
+- 5.4.2 It is important to note that an opinion given by any of the University's RECs on any particular research project does not necessarily imply an expert assessment of all possible ethical issues or of all possible dangers or risks involved.
 In particular, it does not detract in any way from the ultimate responsibility that researchers have for the conduct of their research. - 5.4.3 In reaching an opinion, the University's RECs are dependent upon information supplied by the researcher.
 It is therefore expected that this information is properly researched, full, truthful and accurate.
 Failure to follow the University's guidance on ethical review may be viewed as research misconduct and as such be subject to disciplinary action. - 5.4.4 An opinion reached by any of the University's Research Ethics Committees does not necessarily constitute a precedent.
 Each application will be judged on its merits and in the light of current circumstances.
-The decision of UREC does not imply that the Faculty/School REC opinion or opinion-making process was in anyway flawed.
+The decision of RGEIC does not imply that the Faculty/School REC opinion or opinion-making process was in anyway flawed.